Skip to main content

 context = rag_retrieve_context(user_query)

-prompt = rag_form_prompt(user_query, retrieved_context)
+messages = rag_form_prompt(user_query, context)

-response = rag_generate_response(prompt)
+response = rag_generate_response(messages)

 # Detect bad responses and remediate with Cleanlab

-results = validator.validate(query=query, context=context, response=response,
+results = project.validate(messages=messages, query=user_query, context=context, response=response)

 final_response = (